-Buying a ‘94 F650 (my 47th bike) was easy; getting a Libyan visa involved countless dead-end faxes to various Libyan tourist agencies for the required invitation.
-Eventually a mysterious internet connection provided an invite at a price and my permit was telexed from Tripoli in early April.
+Buying a three-year-old F650 (bike #47) was easy; getting a Libyan visa involved countless dead-end faxes to various Libyan tourist agencies for the required invitation.
+Eventually, a mysterious internet connection provided an invite at a price and my permit was telexed from Tripoli in early April.
 A week later I was walking down Harley Street with the requisite stamp.
 There was no going back now.

-To save my knobs I took the overnight Motorail from Paris to Marseille and then caught a boat to Tunis where ensued five hours of messing around from one counter to the next.
+To save my knobs I took the overnight Motorail from Paris to Marseille and then caught a ferry to Tunis where ensued five hours of messing around from one counter to the next.
 If this was Tunisian immigration what would Libya be like?
-And another thing troubled me: had I left it too late?
-By now temperatures were climbing steeply right across the Sahara and with it expected water consumption and a host of other problems.
+And another thing troubled me: had I left it too late in the season?
+By now temperatures were climbing steeply right across the Sahara and with it, expected water consumption and a host of other problems.

-A New Year’s meet up with a guy who worked in the Libyan oil fields actually put me off the whole idea.
+A couple of months earlier a New Year’s meet up with a guy who worked in the Libyan oil fields actually put me off the whole idea.
 He warned me about the enervating ghibli winds which blew in April and melted strong men’s brains.
 A story of a guy who’d driven out into the storm sounded especially grim.

 ‘About a month after the guy had gone missing a nomad came into the camp and asked if we wanted to know where our Toyota was?
 We said yes and it cost us.
 Then he asked did we want our body back – it cost us some more.
 Turns out the guy had just parked up with the engine running and walked out into the sandstorm.’